sameerk007/MLOps_01/README.md

 * pandas
 * sklearn

-STEP 1 : Clone the repo
+STEP 1 : Clone the repo \n
-STEP 2 : Download the config.json from AzureML studio portal(Web) to the cloned directory STEP 3 : One Can use the azureml_setup.py to create compute resources STEP 4 : Run the run run_experiment.py to start the experiment
+STEP 2 : Download the config.json from AzureML studio portal(Web) to the cloned directory \n STEP 3 : One Can use the azureml_setup.py to create compute resources \n STEP 4 : Run the run run_experiment.py to start the experiment \n